DidntPot/Magic-Elephant/README.md

 *You can easy import all you're existing Minecraft Worlds.*

 *You need a Folder called "BEWE", create it and upload youre Minecraft World here.*
+## java world can use???????
+NO YOU PSYCHOPATH USING JAVA???
+AT LEAST USE JAPHA SCRAP BRO

 # **INSTALLATION**